18F/18f.gsa.gov/_posts/2014-10-30-taking-control-of-our-website-with-jekyll-and-webhooks.md

 To that end, we've written a [team blogging guide](https://github.com/18F/18f.gsa.gov/blob/staging/blogging.md) to make the blogging process easier for teammates less familiar with Jekyll.

-You can see [all of our work in GitHub](https://github.com/18F/18f.gsa.gov/pull/235), but below are more details on how we got this done, for anyone interested in trying it out.
+You can see [all of our work in GitHub](https://github.com/18F/18f.gsa.gov/pull/235), but below are more details on how we got this done for anyone interested in trying it out.

 ## Moving to Jekyll